 If you set a Publish Date for your item, then instead of a Publish button you will see a Schedule button.
 Clicking this button (or the Schedule and Notify option) will send your item to the Scheduled list and then automatically post it on the date you set.

-If you're not ready to publish, then you can open the action menu next to the Publish button and select Save Draft so you can come back to it later.
+If you're not ready to publish, then you can open the drop down menu in the Publish button and select Save Draft so you can come back to it later.
 You can also view any items you have saved to Drafts if you want to see what they will look like when published (see Managing your items, below).

 8. Using Notify